reissbaker/holdup/README.md

 Holdup runs in Node, Component-spec environments, and ordinary browsers.
 It has no dependencies and is extensively unit-tested.
-It works with any CommonJS Promises/A or Promises/A+ compliant promise implementation, including jQuery Deferreds; it also provides its own Promises/A and Promises/A+ compliant promise implementation that it uses internally and that you may use yourself if you so choose.
+It works with any CommonJS Promises/A or Promises/A+ compliant promise implementation; it also provides its own Promises/A and Promises/A+ compliant promise implementation that it uses internally and that you may use yourself if you so choose.

 Here's an example of how to define a task that depends on three other Node-style async functions: